For hundreds of years, Penn House and Holy Trinity Penn have shared a close heritage, and when I visited, it was the rain that brought them together.

 The fire had been provided by a portable BBQ, that now lay discarded with accompanying beer bottles under a tree just behind the mausoleum.
 I am sure Sir Francis Dashwood, creator of all I could see, would have approved of the party, but not the litter.
 Perhaps I was subconscioulsy drawn to West Wycombe hill that … Continue reading Hellfire On a Hill

-Today is the 25th anniversary of the World Wide Web, an innovation that has fundamentally changed society much as the … Continue reading 25 years old today: what difference has the World Wide Web really made to #travel?
+Today is the 25th anniversary of the World Wide Web, an innovation that has fundamentally changed society much as the Industrial Revolution did in the 18th century.
+The travel and tourism industry is one transformed - indeed is still transforming and keeping we travel and tourism professionals on our toes.
+No longer in control of … Continue reading 25 years old today: what difference has the World Wide Web really made to #travel?